1 beef Brisket Flat Half (2-1/2 to 3-1/2 pounds)

 1/3 cup walnuts, toasted, coarsely chopped

 Heat oil in stockpot over medium heat until hot.
-Place Brisket in stockpot; brown evenly.
-Remove brisket from stockpot; season with salt and pepper.
+Place beef Brisket Flat in stockpot; brown evenly.
+Remove brisket from stockpot; season with salt and pepper, as desired.

 Meanwhile, heat butter in large nonstick skillet over medium heat until melted.
 Add apples and remaining onion; cook and stir 5 to 7 minutes or until apples are just tender.
 Add cranberries and brown sugar; cook 4 to 6 minutes or until cranberries are tender and juices are thickened, stirring occasionally.
 Stir in walnuts.
 Keep warm.

 Remove brisket; keep warm.
 Skim fat from cooking liquid.
 Bring cooking liquid to a boil.
 Cook, uncovered, 10 to 12 minutes or until reduced by half, stirring occasionally.

 Carve brisket diagonally across the grain into thin slices.
 Serve with reduced cooking liquid and apple mixture.

 Nutrition information per serving: 340 Calories; 126 kcal Calories from fat; 14 g Total Fat; 5 g Saturated Fat; 4 g Monounsaturated Fat; 63 mg Cholesterol; 203 mg Sodium; 21 g Total Carbohydrate; 2.8 g Dietary Fiber; 33 g Protein; 3 mg Iron; 4.8 mg Niacin; 0.4 mg Vitamin B6; 2.3 mcg Vitamin B12; 7.9 mg Zinc; 33 mcg Selenium;